Why Assess Student Learning?

 What has changed for Academic Departments and Programs?

-Creating a curricular map of SLOs for major, minor and Core courses
+- Creating: Creating a curricular map of SLOs for major, minor and core courses

-Formulating an assessible 5-year plan post Program Review to chart departmental and programmatic development.
+- Formulating: Formulating an assessable 5-year plan post Program Review to chart departmental and programmatic development.